Webflow is a great platform to start a blog, however, if you are looking for a more blogging-focused platform, try Hyvor Blogs.

 This allows you to add elements to your blog.
 When you click the plus icon of the tools bar you will see a pop-up menu like this.

-With the help of this pop-up menu named “Layout” under the elements sector, you can change the layout-the manner of the elements are being kept on the blog.
+With the help of this pop-up menu named “Layout” under the elements sector, you can change the layout-the manner in which the elements are being kept on the blog.
 And, with the “Basic” sector you can create buttons, lists, link blocks, etc. If you click on the “Layouts”, you will see a pop-up menu as shown below.

 With the help of the above menu, you can change the layout of content, gallery, footer, contact forms, subscribe forms, etc. (On your blog) The shortcut key for “Add” is A